-The science center’s website provides general information but lacks finer detail.
-It doesn’t list the correct address but provide directions.
-The correct address is “1 Centennial Drive, Berkeley, CA”.
-The exhibit details are not fully listed.
-A better source for details on the exhibits is the wikipedia.
+Lawrence Hall of Science is located at “1 Centennial Drive, Berkeley, CA”.
 Access to the center from most parts of the bay area, is past the UC Berkeley campus area and up the hill.
 Traffic can be a drag especially on game days.
 From the east, there is another route that avoids the campus area.